Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

 - This is a better way to visualise the expression of a gene across your dataset instead of just pulling the data from the 'Assay data' section.

 <img src="/assets/img/figure-43.png" alt="Gene info" width="1000"/>

+---
+## Downstream Analyses
+---
+---

+- This is as far as we can go with the differential abundance pipeline.
+Some of you may see that there is an optional Gene Set Enrichment Analysis (GSEA) plotting option on the pipe, but this is clunky at the moment.
+- From here, we can take the DEGs do some extra analyses using free tools online.
+There is also a very good paid-for tool that the university has a licence for that I would reccommend.

+---
+#### Gene Set Enrichment Analysis (GSEA)